solliancenet/byoc-hackathon/README.md

 git clone https://github.com/Azure/buildyourowncopilot <your_folder_name>
 ```

-Start by completing the following tasks:

-- Read the information in the [README.MD](https://github.com/Azure/BuildYourOwnCopilot/blob/main/README.md) of the solution accelerator repository.
-- Read and bookmark the [Key Concepts](https://github.com/Azure/BuildYourOwnCopilot/blob/main/docs/concepts.md) document to understand the key concepts of the solution accelerator.
-You wil likely return to this document throughout the hackathon to revisit some of the concepts related to each challenge.
-- Deploy the solution accelerator to your Azure subscription by following the instructions in the [Deployment Guide](https://github.com/Azure/BuildYourOwnCopilot/blob/main/docs/deployment.md#deploy-with-azure-container-apps).
+Next, deploy the solution accelerator to your Azure subscription by following the instructions in the [Deployment Guide](https://github.com/Azure/BuildYourOwnCopilot/blob/main/docs/deployment.md#deploy-with-azure-container-apps).

 > [!NOTE]
 > For the purpose of this hackathon, we recommend that you choose the Azure Container Apps (ACA) option which is the quickest to deploy.
 See the instructions for [ACA Deployment](https://github.com/Azure/BuildYourOwnCopilot/blob/main/docs/deployment.md#deploy-with-azure-container-apps)

-> [!IMPORTANT]
-> Before you proceeed, make sure you review the prerequisites list above and you install them.
+The deployment will take approximately 10-15 minutes.
+During that time, complete the following tasks:

+- Read the information in the [Readme](https://github.com/Azure/BuildYourOwnCopilot/blob/main/README.md) of the solution accelerator repository.
+- Read and bookmark the [Key Concepts](https://github.com/Azure/BuildYourOwnCopilot/blob/main/docs/concepts.md) document to understand the key concepts of the solution accelerator.
+You wil likely return to this document throughout the hackathon to revisit some of the concepts related to each challenge.

-- Once the deployment is complete, follow the steps in the [Quickstart section](https://github.com/Azure/BuildYourOwnCopilot/blob/main/docs/quickstart.md) to explore the solution accelerator.
+Once the deployment is complete, follow the steps in the [Quickstart section](https://github.com/Azure/BuildYourOwnCopilot/blob/main/docs/quickstart.md) to explore the solution accelerator.

-- Set up your environment for running locally and debugging.
-You can find the instructions in the [Run locally and debug](https://github.com/Azure/BuildYourOwnCopilot/blob/main/docs/runlocal.md) section in the solution accelerator repository.

-> [!NOTE]
-> The process of deploying the solution accelerator will involve cloing the solution accelerator repository to your local machine.
-This is a different repository than the one you are currently in, which is the hackathon repository.
-You will need to follow the steps for running locally and debugging only for the starter project in this hackathon repository.
+### Setup local debugging

+Once the solution accelerator has been deployed you can run and debug it locally by completing these instructions.
+[Run locally and debug](https://github.com/Azure/BuildYourOwnCopilot/blob/main/docs/runlocal.md).

-- Once you complete the setup for running locally ensure you can run the hackathon starter project using the Azure artifacts deployed by the solution accelerator setup in your Azure subscription.
+Once you complete the steps above for running locally, take these artifacts and copy them to the starter project so when the hackathon is complete you can run and debug this as well.

 > [!NOTE]
 > As you might have noticed already, the solution accelerator repository is a public repository.
 Since this hackathon is based on the solution accelerator, the full set of solutions for the challenges and their exercises are easibly accessible in the solution accelerator repository.
 Copying and pasting them allows one to complete the hackathon in probably less than a half hour.
 That would completely defeat the purpose of this exercise which is to produce the solutions on your own, by understanding the inner workings of the solution accelerator and the technologies it is built upon.
 This is why we strongly encourage you to try to solve the challenges on your own first.
 If you get stuck, you can always refer to the solution accelerator repository for guidance, but that should be your last resort.